-These days most people know sex during an in-room massage is not a reasonable expectation.
-Massage therapists are highly trained professionals who offer a therapeutic treatment.
-But they think if they offer a big enough tip, they might get lucky because they are in the privacy of their hotel room, without the spa setting to remind them of the boundaries.
+These days most people know that sex during an in-room massage is not a reasonable expectation.
+Massage therapists are highly trained professionals who offer therapeutic treatment.
+But some customers think if they offer a big enough tip, they might get lucky because they are in the privacy of their hotel room, without the spa setting to remind them of the boundaries.

 What Happens During an In-Room Massage

 While a few luxury hotels have spa suites that are set up for in-room treatments, generally a licensed massage therapist arrives for an in-room massage with a portable massage table, sheets, and oils.
-They ask about areas that need work or health problems and give you time to disrobe and get on the table while waiting in another room.
-After giving you the massage, using proper draping techniques, they give you privacy again to get off the table and put your robe or clothes back on.
+They ask about areas that need work or health problems you are experiencing and then give you time to disrobe and get on the table while waiting in another room.
+After giving you the massage using proper draping techniques, they give you privacy again to get off the table and put your robe or clothes back on.

 Sometimes the hotel has its own spa but the guest would rather get a massage in their room.
-Often it's business travelers who are short on time or request a massage outside of regular spa hours.
+Often these customers are business travelers who are short on time or request a massage outside of regular spa hours.
 Sometimes it's a celebrity who doesn't want to mingle.

 When the hotel has its own spa, it's usually more clear that it is a therapeutic spa experience.
-Westin Hotels & Resorts clearly signals this.
+Westin Hotels & Resorts, for example, clearly signals this.
 Forty minutes before an in-room massage, a spa basket arrives with a fresh flower, a spa music CD, a bottle of water, a treat like dark chocolate, a selection of plant-based aromatherapy oils and room sprays for the treatment, and a letter explaining what to expect.

 Establishing Expectations for the In-Room Massage